Lifting the limits since 1948

 Exempt Staff (Salaried):

-Salaried employees who wish to work from home during inclement weather should contact their Supervisor/Director and receive approval from their Supervisor/Director.
+Salaried employees from any program/department who wish to work from home during inclement weather should contact their Supervisor/Director and receive approval from their Supervisor/Director.
 Salaried employees who do not wish to report to work during inclement weather and do not wish to work from home may not use sick or annual leave for that time.

 On the morning of Inclement Weather, employees should follow one of the steps listed below to ensure they receive information regarding weather closings and delays.
 Employees should then refer to the CHI Inclement Weather Policy to determine which status best fits them based on the closings or delays.
 Employees should also check for updates throughout the morning as the weather updates change regularly – from delays to closings.